chef-boneyard/chef-web-docs-2016/includes_cookbook/includes_cookbook_pattern.rst

 * Cookbooks are better when unit and integration testing is done against them, automatically
 * When a cookbook is uploaded to the |chef server|, it is versioned and that version is frozen
 * Community cookbooks are a great resource; often a community cookbook can be used wholesale (without changes), but sometimes a community cookbook needs a wrapper that is used to ensure specific organizational requirements are met
+* Recipes in cookbooks should be modular, minimally prescriptive, and use custom resources to expose repeatable patterns that are needed to solve implementation-specific requirements

 In addition to these basic guidelines, the cookbooks themselves should follow some general patterns.
 Keep the following cookbook pattern types in mind when deciding how to build reusable cookbooks for your organization: